Guide to Planning Your Wedding Ceremony

 Question/Statement of Intent

 Where the officiant asks the couple do they want to be married?
 Can be worded in many ways.
-This is a legally required part of the ceremony if the wedding is to be a legally recognized marriage.
+This is a legally required part of the ceremony.

 These can be written by you or we can recommend vows, based on what you tell us is important to your relationship, or we can send you samples to chose from or to mix and match to suit you.
 These vows usually end with the officiant asking “Do you take this person to be your wife/husband?”
 And the couple responding “I Do”